Amazon Halo View

 The feature of the Amazon Halo is AI-powered health to track your wellness (body fat, activity levels, sleep, and tone of voice/emotions.)
 The AI will also rate your tone for “positivity” and “energy.”
 The model associates those emotional ratings with vocal qualities like pitch, intensity, tempo, and rhythm.

-The question has been raised about bias in Amazon Halo algorithms.
+Questions have been raised about bias in Amazon Halo algorithms.

 Commentaires